Senzing/ibm-icp4d-guide/README.md

         1. Open tile for desired database
         1. Menu > Run SQL
         1. Click on plus sign ("+") to add
+        1. Select appropriate Schema (check the box)
         1. From file
         1. In file browser, navigate to SQL file
-        1. Run all
-        1. Select appropriate Schema (check the box)
+        1. Click "Run all" button

 #### Database connection information